awonak/EuroPiGo/README.md

 tinygo flash --target pico examples/diagnostics.go
 ```

-> **_NOTE:_** After the first time you flash your TinyGo program you will no longer need to reboot in BOOTSEL mode to flash your script.
-Sweet!
+After the first time you flash your TinyGo program you will no longer need to reboot in BOOTSEL mode to flash your script.

+> **_NOTE:_** If your script throws a panic, you will need to reflash using BOOTSEL mode.

 ## Serial printing